Midnight Labs · Ecosystem Blueprint

 The Skills Ledger

 Skills catalogued as if stable.
-But capability is live, it exists in action, degrades without practice, transforms through experience.
+But capability is live.
+It exists in action, degrades without practice, and transforms through experience.
 A taxonomy of 80,000 skills tells you where people were when they self-reported.
 Static mapping in a dynamic system.

 Failure Mode 02